Alex Greenwald: Life and career

 Greenwald is a vegan and has appeared in at least two ads for PETA.
 He told PETA his reasons for going vegan: "In college I stopped eating red meat on a bet with my girlfriend at the time.
 She bet she could stop smoking, and I bet that I could stop eating red meat.
 She started smoking again, so I won, which I'm always proud of.…I had been a vegetarian as a child for whatever reason.
 I guess kids sometimes follow their instincts…My friend dared me to go vegan as I was reading this book Fast Food Nation, which opened my eyes to a lot of cruelties.…Ever since then, I've been vegan and enjoyed it daily."

 Greenwald co-produced and appeared on ex – Panic! at the Disco members Ryan Ross and Jon Walker's new band, The Young Veins debut record, Take a Vacation!.

 He played bass and produced several tracks on The Like's second studio album Release Me.

-He was the bassist, keyboardist, and secondary vocalist of the band Phases (previously named JJAMZ, in which Greenwald was a guitarist and secondary vocalist until their name change in 2015).
-The group has been on an unofficial hiatus since late 2016.
+He was the bassist, keyboardist, and secondary vocalist of the supergroup Phases (previously named JJAMZ, in which Greenwald was a guitarist and secondary vocalist until their name change in 2015).
+The group has been on an unofficial hiatus since late 2016, with a one-off reunion in 2021.

+In February 2021, Greenwald featured on musician Sam i's single "Shake".